NG-NEST/ng-nest/lib/ng-nest/ui/input/examples/en_US/default/required/readme.md

 ---
 order: 3
-label: '必填'
+label: 'Required'
 ---

-使用 `required` 属性设置输入框必填。
+Use the `required` attribute to set the required input field.